JelleZijlstra/taxonomy/docs/biblio/zoologie-et-paleontologie.md

     Tome II consists of explanations for plates, plus some additional material that came up after the corresponding text in Tome I was published.
 Amphibians and fish are covered only in Tome II.
+  - p.
+263 cites a paper published in the _Annals and Magazine_ in August 1852.
 - "Tome II. / Contenant l'explication des planches et divers mémoires / relatifs aux animaux vertébrés."
 Consists of discontinuous text associated with plate numbers.
   Sometimes multiple plates are covered in the same section.